vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/enable_autofdo_for_nebulagraph.md

 # Enable AutoFDO for NebulaGraph

+The AutoFDO can analyze the performance of an optimized program and use the program's performance information to guide the compiler to re-optimize the program.
 This document will help you to enable the AutoFDO for NebulaGraph.

-More background about the AutoFDO, please refer [AutoFDO Wiki](https://gcc.gnu.org/wiki/AutoFDO)
+More information about the AutoFDO, please refer [AutoFDO Wiki](https://gcc.gnu.org/wiki/AutoFDO).

 ## Resource Preparations

 ### Install Dependencies

 #### Install perf

 ```bash
 sudo apt-get update
 sudo apt-get install -y linux-tools-common \
 linux-tools-generic \
 linux-tools-`uname -r`
 ```

 #### Install autofdo tool

 ```bash